Persian war elephants: Under the Achaemenids

 Some claim that they had been used previously in the Greek campaign of King Xerxes I of Persia, and even further back at the time of Darius the Great at the Indus, the Danube and against the Scythians in 512 BC.
 Neither Xenophon nor Herodotus mention war elephants in their accounts of these earlier campaigns.

+Under the Seleucids

+War elephants were continued to be used in the Seleucid period.
+The Persian/Indian war elephants defeated their African counterparts in the Battle of Raphia.

 Under the Parthians

 Since the early 1st century AD, elephants were also used as a symbol of kingship in Iran.
 This notion was adopted from the Greco-Bactrians.
+Additionally, there was at least one instance of the use of a Parthian war elephant.
+According to Tacitus, Vologases I of Parthia rode on a war elephant during the Battle of Rhandeia, in 62 CE.